denevell/Natch-JerseyMVC/README.md

 * ~~Library to change query parameter in string~~
 * ~~Make add thread to new pagination page return a redirected GET~~
 * ~~Pagination templates~~
+* Keep reset password if dodgy input
+* Test to show reset password has been successful
-* Change pw module
+* Change pw module tests
-* Reset pw module
-* Reset pw test
-* Delete thread
-* Delete thread tests
-* Delete post
-* Delete post tests

 Backlog
 -------

-* Save data from POST to redirect, so we can so success text in the templates etc.
 * What if one template needs data from another template, login showing forgotten password box is forgotten password template returns false?
 * Test if recovery email is invalid?
 * Test go back to homepage from single thread page